ljmartin/estimating_sem_timeseries/README.md

 ## Accuracy of the SEM estimate

-At low autocorrelation (ρ = 0.1) all methods get close to the desired 95% rate, except for the Sokal technique, which is intended for longer series from MCMC.
+At low autocorrelation (ρ = 0.1) all methods get close to the desired 95% rate except for the Sokal technique, which is intended for longer series from MCMC runs.
 This autocorrelation is so low that you would see it in white noise (which is independent) anyway, meaning the naive SEM also perforoms fine.
 As ρ increases, naive SEM gets worse and other techniques start to drop off.
-At ρ=0.9, particularly in cases of small number (<300) of measurements, most techniques except Bayesian estimation struggle.
+At ρ=0.9, particularly in cases of small number (n<300) of measurements, most techniques except Bayesian estimation struggle.

 ```python